sjmikler/resnets/README.md

     ☆ Wide ResNet-16-8
     ☆ Wide ResNet-28-10

-Incoming in the near future:
-    ☆ ResNeXt

 ★ if pretrained weights are available and ☆ if not
 ```
-Except for them, there are general functions available which you can use to create ResNet for any dataset.
+General functions are available.
+Use them to create a custom ResNet for any dataset.

 ## How to get keras models:
 ```